Everything Trying to Kill You aka: Every Thing Is Trying To Kill You

 It gets even crazier in that all of this is pretty much scientifically JUSTIFIED.
 Because Australia is so isolated from other landmasses, all the organisms living here are basically in an extreme evolutionary lensman arms race to be more deadly and poisonous and venomous than their competitors.
 Particularly due to the aforementioned poor soil - not enough food growing, and no way to go elsewhere for more?
 KILL EVERYTHING THAT COMPETES.

-Check out Aussies With Artillery for more info about the Australian Army and what they did/could do.
-Fortunately, Australians have only ever gone to war for two reasons: 1.
-The British called them or 2.
-The Japanese landed a battalion a little too close to home (in Indonesia).
+Check out Aussies with Artillery for more info about the Australian Army and what they did/could do.
+Fortunately, Australians have only ever gone to war for three reasons: 1. the British called them; 2. the Japanese landed a battalion a little too close to home (in Indonesia); or 3.
+The USA let them tag along.
 So don't do any of those and the Army won't do a thing.
 Most of the time they're running around dealing with disasters at home.

 A disturbingly wide range of the plant life on Earth will kill or maim you if you touch or attempt to eat it.
 We eat things like shallots, onions, and garlic, but most of their relatives are dangerously toxic even to us (and we've got tough livers from our nearly-completely herbivorous ancestors).
 Every part of the tomato and potato plants except the parts we eat are dangerously toxic.
 Many people enjoy the leaf stalks of the rhubarb plant, but the leaves themselves can be lethal, and they have relatives that are dangerous to even touch.
 An Asian relative of the wild carrot, giant hogweed, is spreading across North America, and it has sap that, if it touches your skin, makes sunlight cause second- and third-degree burns.
 Have fun mowing the lawn.